Edward C. Carlson, MA, M.F.T

 Chief Operations Officer

 Arvin Singh is a dynamic, collaborative, multi-site leader who hails from Indiana and developed his vocational and academic skills in the DC/East Coast region.
-He is a graduate from the George Washington University, where he received his Master in Public Health (MPH); a graduate from Penn State, where he received his Master in Business Administration (MBA); a graduate from Brown University, where he received his Master in Healthcare Leadership (MHL), and is currently enrolled, pursuing his Doctoral Degree in Public Health (PhD).
-His professional accomplishments started at Indiana State, within Americorps, where he led teams to several disaster areas [Joplin Tornado and BP Oil Spill disasters].
+He is a graduate from the George Washington University, where he received his Master in Public Health (MPH); a graduate from Penn State, where he received his Master in Business Administration (MBA); a graduate from Brown University, where he received his Master in Healthcare Leadership (MHL), and is currently enrolled/pursuing his Doctoral Degree in Public Health (PhD) & obtaining his Master Level Certificate in Negotiation at Harvard University.
+In addition, Arvin is an active member of the American College of Healthcare Executives (ACHE) and is one year away from qualifying for his Fellowship (FACHE).
+His professional accomplishments started at Indiana State, within Americorps, where he led teams to several disaster areas [Joplin Tornado and the BP Oil Spill disasters].

-He moved to DC shortly after and worked at Congress on the Affordable Care Act; the Department of Health and Human Services at the Center for Medicaid and Medicare Services; the Pentagon overseeing reforms at the Defense Health Headquarters Agency, and the White House - directly under the Obama Administration overseeing the healthcare initiative for children (Let’s Move Campaign) - achieving invaluable experience in healthcare policy, politics, economics, trade, and so forth.
+He moved to DC shortly after and worked at Congress on the Affordable Care Act; the Department of Health and Human Services (HHS) at the Center for Medicaid and Medicare Services (CMS); the Pentagon overseeing reforms at the Defense Health Headquarters Agency (DHHQ), and the White House - directly under the Obama Administration overseeing the healthcare initiative for children (Let’s Move Campaign) - achieving invaluable experience in healthcare policy, politics, economics, trade, and so forth.
 In order to gain a deeper understanding of healthcare/hospital operations, he moved to Baltimore and led Johns Hopkins through significant, innovative changes - such as their new partnership with RoundTrip & Lyft for patient transportation.
+It was here where Arvin also obtained his Lean, 6-Sigma Green Belt with the Johns Hopkins Armstrong Institute – expanding his knowledge base in eliminating waste and streamlining healthcare operations.

 In 2018, Arvin moved to New Orleans with his wife, a medical doctor in the Neurology field.